Skip to content

 MENTORSHIPS

-Sophomore year at PTECH is all about teaching students professional skills needed to be successful in the workforce.
+Mentor students professional skills that are needed to be successful in the workforce.
 Mentoring occurs monthly during the school year to expose students to a variety of seminars including professional presence and dress, succeeding at an internship and many more.

 GUEST SPEAKERS

-Guest speakers can be asked to attend “Pathway Panel Discussions” at all PTECH programs to highlight each degree pathway available.
+Guest speakers are invited to speak to students about their company and occupation.
 Guest speakers are also encouraged to participate during project based learning to serve as an expert related to the project.

 GUEST JUDGES